AlexLadd/Raspberry-Pi-/README.txt

 To write data to multiple pins at once: sr.digitalWrite(pin = [1,2,3], mode = 1)

-All pin can be written to HIGH or LOW at once: sr.allPinsHigh() and sr.allPinsLow()
+All pins can be written to HIGH or LOW at once: sr.allPinsHigh() and sr.allPinsLow()